 Telephone and Internet

 If you have a residency permit, you can get a telephone and internet connection.
 Turk telecom and TTNET are countrywide, and they hold a majority of the market.

 For new subscribers, special packages are available, if you sign a two-year contract.
 Examples include telephone calls, broadband internet and TV satellite packages for 130 Turkish Lira a month.
 All companies will charge an installation fee.

 Anyone buying an apartment in communal buildings will also need to pay a monthly maintenance fee (Aidat) that goes towards communal facilities such as stairwell electricity, swimming pools, garden maintenance or security.
 Read more article about maintenance fee in Turkey.

-In the FAQ page, we also talk about other questions that buyers of Turkish property often have.
-Otherwise, contact us via email, telephone or by dropping into one of our local offices, if you would like to speak with our local and professional sales representatives.
+In the FAQ page, we also answered the other questions that buyers of Turkish property often have.
+And what's more, you can contact us via email, telephone or by dropping into one of our local offices, if you would like to speak with our local and professional sales representatives.